 This report from the Social Market Foundation found that the forms of knowledge that boost education and employment success.
-They found that access to ‘assumed knowledge’ - that is, the things that some might assume everyone instinctively knows about ‘how the system works’, is found to be skewed heavily towards young people from more affluent families, and those with parents that have been to university themselves.
+They found that access to ‘assumed knowledge’ - that is, the things that some might assume everyone instinctively knows about ‘how the system works’, is found to be skewed heavily towards young people from more affluent families, and those with parents who have been to university themselves.

 The report shows that differing levels of assumed knowledge threatens equality of opportunity because some groups benefit from access to certain information that helps them ‘get ahead’ in education and employment.